Born-To-Be-Autonomous/KRoad_InternImage_segmentation/segmentation/README.md

-# Kroad 2D Semantic Segmentation with InternImage
+# KRoad 2D Semantic Segmentation with InternImage

 This folder contains the implementation of the InternImage for semantic segmentation.